tinobragaa/codit-quiz/README.md

 ## Colour Palette

-The colour chosen were: white (#ffffff), JS yellow (#F9DD3C) and github grey-black (#1E1E1E).
+The colour chosen was: white (#ffffff), JS yellow (#F9DD3C) and GitHub grey-black (#1E1E1E).
 The colours were tested on Webaim using their contrast checker and the ratio was higher than 12.25:1 meaning that they are a great fit.

-The yellow color is inspired in the JavaScript main color logo and the grey-black is inspired in the background color of the github dark mode.
+The yellow colour is inspired by the JavaScript main colour logo and the grey-black is inspired by the background colour of the GitHub dark mode.

 ![Colour Palette](docs/colour-pallete.jpg)

 ## Structure

-To keep the user interface as easy and smooth as possible I choose 4 game areas continously played and the 404 Error Page.
+To keep the user interface as easy and smooth as possible I choose 4 game areas that are continuously played and the 404 Error Page.

 - Start Area: The first interface is the start area where the user is greeted and asked about their name.
 - Rules Area: The second interface showcase the quiz rules and call the user by their name.